How to Say "The puppy looks for a friend because the heart feels warm" in Korean | -아/어요 Grammar

 What does "The puppy looks for a friend because the heart feels warm" mean in Korean?

-The Korean sentence "강아지는 마음이 따뜻해서 친구를 찾아요." translates to "The puppy looks for a friend because the heart feels warm." in English. "강아지는 마음이 따뜻해서 친구를 찾아요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "강아지는 마음이 따뜻해서 친구를 찾아요." translates to "The puppy looks for a friend because the heart feels warm." in English.
+Korean learners love sentences like "강아지는 마음이 따뜻해서 친구를 찾아요." because they are practical and memorable.
+Meaning "the puppy looks for a friend because the heart feels warm", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: gangajineun maeumi ttatteuthaeseo chingureul chatayo.